BarkleyBG/tips_n_tricks/README.md

 # tips_n_tricks
-A colelction of things I find useful
+A collection of things I find useful

+## for whom?
+This is for my benefit.
+And for yours!

+## questions?
+File an issue or shoot me an email, and I'll be in touch

+# So far

+## ggplot2

+- Forest plots